Posts

 Image

-<--sven erik thinking I n my search for connectivity in the vast plains I find some recourse in rediscovery.
+I n my search for connectivity in the vast plains I find some recourse in rediscovery.
 In this case, using the obiqteous tool Google I found a former collaborator SvenErik O .
 Our collaboration included a concert choir and an advant garde musical improvisation of the children's book "Nobody Plays with a Cabbage."
 Not much else.
 In all these years how did he become a music critic and be part of such a diverse set of bands?
 I wonder if he just put out a book where he critiques all the bands he was a part.
 Let me see if I can remember any...I can only remember the Lamplighters which also featured future indy filmster Brent Roske.
 Sven was also in dozens of jazz combos a fact which explains my code name for him: Jazz .
 He and numerous others were added to the nascent edition of the Royce Files at Meow Meow Moo U .
 There was even a guy known as Jazzmaster and another as Jazzmaster Jr. I knew SvenErik a bit more during the concert choir years.
-I'
+I've got a few picts from a...

 Fred found again